brendangeck/semantic-release-kaniko/docs/usage.md

 };
 ```

-### Environment Variables for Plugin Configuration
+## Environment Variables for Plugin Configuration

-In cases where sensitive data or variable configuration is necessary, using environment variables is preferred.
+In cases where sensitive data or variable configuration is necessary, we support providing config values as env vars.
 This approach is especially beneficial in CI/CD environments where the configuration should not be hardcoded in the `.releaserc` file.

+The environment variable names are derived from the configuration options by converting the option name to uppercase and prefixing with `KANIKO`.
+For example, the `destination` option would be set with the `KANIKO_DESTINATION` environment variable.

+Anything more complex than a simple key/value pair should be represented as JSON.
+Some examples:

+-   `KANIKO_NO_PUSH=true`
+-   `KANIKO_DOCKERFILE="custom.Dockerfile"`
+-   `KANIKO_DESTINATION='["registry.example.com/my-project/my-image:\${version}","registry.example.com/my-project/my-image:latest"]'`
+-   `KANIKO_REGISTRY_CLIENT_CERT='{"my.first.registry.url":{"cert":"/path/to/first/client/cert","key":"/path/to/first/client/key"},"my.second.registry.url":{"cert":"/path/to/second/client/cert","key":"/path/to/second/client/key"}}'`

+Full list of configuration options and examples can be found in the [Configuration](./configuration.md) documentation.

-### Example of Configuring with Environment Variables
+### Environment Variables Example

 1. Include the `@bpgeck/semantic-release-kaniko` plugin in your `.releaserc` file: